-The Wellbeing Curriculum is built upon our 5 interconnected pillars (physical, emotional, social, cognitive, and spiritual wellbeing) and adopted through 3 themes Engage, Relate, Shine.
+The Wellbeing Curriculum is built upon our 5 interconnected pillars - physical, emotional, social, cognitive, and spiritual wellbeing).
 Students are provided with opportunities to develop skills and understanding necessary to flourish, and lead a purposeful and balanced life.

 Elements of the programme include topics related to positive psychology and personal and social development: